w3c/wai-tutorials/source/forms/labels.html.erb.md

 To maximize predictability, labels must be positioned on the right of radio buttons and checkboxes and on the top or left for every other field (in left-to-right languages).
 For people using high screen magnification and in mobile context labels above form fields are often preferred.

-It’s essential that required field indicators and other important information is kept within the label element: Screen readers will not read out _any text_ that is outside labels.
+It’s essential that required field indicators and other important information is kept within the label element: Screen readers will usually not read out _any text_ that is outside labels if in “Forms Mode”.

-## Associating labels

-### Implicit labels
-{:.ap}
+## Using Implicit Labels
+{:.ex}

 The most basic way to associate a descriptive text to a form field is to wrap them in a `label` element: